whylabs/whylogs/python/docs/support/usage_statistics.rst

 Data is only collected at the time of importing the whylogs library or its modules.
 We do not collect any sensitive information, or user code.

-If users wish to opt out of this usage statistics collection, they can do so by setting the WHYLOGS_NO_ANALYTICS environment variable as follows:
+If users wish to opt out of this usage statistics collection, they can do so by setting the :code:`WHYLOGS_NO_ANALYTICS` environment variable as follows:

 .. code-block:: python